 The bar has both indoor and outdoor seating and is popular for late afternoon or early evening drinks.
 I’d recommend Leccomilano as a place to start your night out.

 Sui Generis was a ton of fun.
-It’s among my favorite Milan gay bars, especially for their music.
+It’s among my favorite local gay bars, especially for their music.
 My friends and I had the friendliest, most adorable trans cocktail waitress who made us laugh all night long.